ITensor/Derive.jl/README.md

 @array_aliases SparseArrayDOK
 ````

-Derive the interface for the type.
+DerivableInterfaces the interface for the type.

 ````julia
 @derive (T=SparseArrayDOK,) begin